API Examples

 )

-Given an app and a service, deploy the service with an updated docker tag.
+Given an Application and a Service, create a new release with an updated Docker tag.

 from prodvana.client import Client, make_channel